misslivirose/basic-unity-vr/06_Assets&Textures.md

 [Beginner Texture Tutorial](http://unity3d.com/learn/tutorials/modules/beginner/graphics/textures)

 # Normal Maps and Tiling

 You may need to manually add in normal maps to your textures in order for them to get the 3D feel to them in your environment.
 Normal maps are specific to materials and serve as a layer that specifies how lighting renders on your object to give the appearance of shadows and depth.
 To specify normal maps, you will need to change the type of your texture from "Diffuse" to one that supports an additional normal map.
 Then, follow the steps above for adding textures to include a normal mapping image to your material.

+Additionally, depending on how much you scaled the walls and floor in your maze earlier, you may notice distortion in your materials.
+You can edit a texture by double clicking on the material and changing the tiling, but be aware that any changes you make to a material will apply to all of the GameObjects that use the material.
+To work around this, copy and paste the material with a different name (as an example, Ground5x5 and Ground5x10) and use the different sizes to match with the size of the walls.

 # (Optional) Lighting and shadows